Stab-in-the-back myth: Development of the myth

 Ludendorff and Hindenburg, supreme commanders of the German Army, were primarily responsible for the creation and popularization of the myth that the army was not defeated on the battlefield, but was betrayed on the German home front.

 According to historian Richard Steigmann-Gall, the stab-in-the-back concept can be traced back to a sermon preached on 3 February 1918, by Protestant Court Chaplain Bruno Doehring, nine months before the war had ended.
 German scholar Boris Barth, in contrast to Steigmann-Gall, implies that Doehring did not actually use the term, but spoke only of 'betrayal'.
 Barth traces the first documented use to a centrist political meeting in the Munich Löwenbräukeller on 2 November 1918, in which Ernst Müller-Meiningen, a member of the Progressive People's Party in the Reichstag, used the term to exhort his listeners to hold out after Kurt Eisner of the radical left Independent Social Democratic Party had predicted an imminent revolution:

 As long as the front holds, we damned well have the duty to hold out in the homeland.
 We would have to be ashamed of ourselves in front of our children and grandchildren if we attacked the battle front from the rear and gave it a dagger-stab (wenn wir der Front in den Rücken fielen und ihr den Dolchstoß versetzten).

+Also in November 1918, a major in the German General Staff, Ludwig Beck, observed:

+At the most crucial moment of the war we were assaulted from behind by a revolution that - I now realize without a shadow of a doubt - had been thoroughly prepared beforehand.

+In a matter of weeks, the rumors and falsifications connected to this idea appeared in the newspaper Neue Zürcher Zeitung, headlined as "Stab in the Back" (Dolchstoß).

 However, the widespread dissemination and acceptance of the "stab-in-the-back" myth came about through its use by Germany's highest military echelon.
 In Spring 1919, Max Bauer – an army colonel who had been the primary adviser to Ludendorff on politics and economics – published Could We Have Avoided, Won, or Broken Off the War?, in which he wrote that "[The war] was lost only and exclusively through the failure of the homeland."
 The birth of the specific term "stab-in-the-back" itself can possibly be dated to the autumn of 1919, when Ludendorff was dining with the head of the British Military Mission in Berlin, British general Sir Neill Malcolm.
 Malcolm asked Ludendorff why he thought Germany lost the war.
 Ludendorff replied with his list of excuses, including that the home front failed the army.